ImplFerris/red-book/src/embedded-graphics/flush.md

   </figcaption>
 </div>

-We calculate buffer_start as:
+We calculate buffer_start using the formula:

 ```rust
 let buffer_start = device_index * 64 + row * 8;
 ```

-This calculation works because each device's framebuffer occupies 64 bytes (8 rows × 8 columns).
-Multiplying device_index by 64 jumps to that device's start, then adding row * 8 moves to the correct row within that device.
+Each device's section of the framebuffer is 64 bytes (8 rows × 8 columns).
+Multiplying the device index by 64 takes us to the start of that device's section.
+Then, row * 8 moves us down to the specific row inside that device.

 For example, if we are processing the second row (row index 1) of the third device (device_index 2), the buffer start is: